 What happens when I leave the UK?

-When someone leaves the UK after living and working here, they must tell HM Revenue & Customs (HMRC).
+If you leave the UK after living and working here, you must tell HM Revenue & Customs (HMRC).
 Here we explain whether or not you have to complete a tax return and whether you might receive a tax refund.

 How will I be taxed in my year of departure?

-For most migrants who have been living and working in the UK, the split year rules mean that after they leave the UK, they will only be taxable in the UK on any UK source income they continue to have.
+For most migrants who have been living and working in the UK, the split year rules mean that after they leave the UK, they will only be taxable in the UK on any UK-sourced income they continue to have.

 You can find more about split year treatment in our section on residence and domicile.

 What if I do not normally complete a tax return?

 If you do not normally complete a Self Assessment tax return, you should complete form P85 'Leaving the UK – getting your tax right', which you can find on the GOV.UK website.
 If you were employed in the UK, you should send parts 2 and 3 of form P45 from your last employer to HMRC with form P85.
 You can complete the form and send it to HMRC or you can submit the form online.

 Please be aware that your ex-employer will not be able to give you a replacement P45 if you lose the original.
 However, they should be to provide a ‘statement of earnings’ on headed paper, which can be used as proof of tax deducted (if required) to reclaim a refund from HMRC.